Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 ## Known Issues

-Lanterns Mod does not run.
-Error about Readonly directory.
+Lanterns Mod - Error about Readonly directory.
+Mod does work.
+Error can be ignored.
+Caused by SKSE64 being in Alpha stage.

 Shadow/Lighting Issues?
 Particually for Campfires.